 The influenza virus and the flu vaccine

-As shown in the diagram of an influenza virus above, the virus consists of genetic material (RNA) contained within a capsule made of proteins and lipids.
-Infection happens when the virus enters host cells and hijacks their cellular machinery in order to reproduce large numbers of copies of itself.
+The diagram of an influenza virus above shows the green squiggles of genetic material (RNA) contained within a capsule made of proteins and lipids.
+Infection happens when the virus enters host cells and hijacks their cellular machinery to mass reproduce itself.
 Variations in two of the surface proteins, hemagglutinin and neuroaminidase, are used to name influenza subtypes, hence the H1N1 type of nomenclature.

 Can the flu vaccine give me the flu?

-The injectable flu vaccine is an inactivated type of vaccine, so there is no replicating virus present to possibly cause an infection.
+The injectable flu vaccine is inactivated, so there’s no replicating virus present to possibly cause an infection.
 Depending on the formulation, this contains either “split virus” or isolated protein subunits.
 Because the vaccine does not contain replicating virus, it is not biologically capable of causing an influenza infection.

 The nasal spray version of the vaccine, however, contains live attenuated virus.
-The weakened virus does have the potential to cause a mild influenza infection in individuals with weakened immune systems, so this form of the vaccine is not recommended for that population.
+The weakened virus cam cause a mild influenza infection in individuals with weakened immune systems, so it isn’t recommended for that population.